 Firm-specific exemptions from the CET: The Duty Remission Scheme.
-The second type of deviation from the CET that we extract are firm-specific exemptions through the EAC's Duty Remission Scheme.
+The second type of deviation from the CET we extract from the EAC gazettes are firm-specific exemptions through the EAC's Duty Remission Scheme.
 Similar to the Stays of Application, the EAC Council of Ministers approves Duty Remission Scheme exemptions normally for the duration of one fiscal year.
-Duty remissions differ from Stays of
+Duty remissions differ

-&lt;sup>10 The Council of Ministers is the EAC's central decision-making and governing organ and consists of ministers (or cabinet secretaries) of EAC member states.
+10 The Council of Ministers is the EAC's central decision-making and governing organ and consists of ministers (or cabinet secretaries) of EAC member states.
 It meets twice a year, with one meeting held immediately before the annual EAC summit during which the heads of government of the five member states provide political guidance on issues affecting the community.

-&lt;sup>11 Historical gazettes were provided by the EAC Secretariat based in Arusha, Tanzania.
+11 Historical gazettes were provided by the EAC Secretariat based in Arusha, Tanzania.

-The fiscal year is harmonized across the EAC and runs from the 1st of July to the 30th of June.
+12 The fiscal year is harmonized across the EAC and runs from the 1st of July to the 30th of June.
 The Harmonized System is an internationally used nomenclature, that provides a taxonomy of traded goods between countries and is used by almost every trading nation in the world.

-&lt;sup>13 It should be noted that the term Stays of Application, though formally used, is not a legal term.
+13 It should be noted that the term Stays of Application, though formally used, is not a legal term.
 The Council of Ministers grants these exemptions based on the Protocol on the Establishment of the East African Community Customs Union, articles 12 (3) and 39 (c).
 Article 12 (3) allows the council to "(...) review the common external tariff structure and approve measures designed to remedy any adverse effects which any of the Partner States may experience by reason of the implementation of this part of the Protocol (...)", while Article 39 (c) postulates that "[t]he customs law of the Community shall consist of: (c) regulations and directives made by the Council" (cf. East African Community 2004).

-Application in three important ways.
-First, tariff deviations under the Duty Remission Scheme are granted to individual firms with the names of beneficiary firms published in the EAC gazettes.
-In contrast, Stays of Applications are granted at the country-level.
-Second, while Stays of Application allow a country to increase or decrease the tariff rate on a product for all importers (firms, institutions and individuals), exemptions under the Duty Remission Scheme always reduce the tariff rate for an individual firm and for a specific imported product (usually to zero, but sometimes to 10 percent).
-Third, exemptions from the CET granted under the Duty Remission Scheme are normally granted for a specified import volume while such stipulations do not usually exist for Stays of Applications.
+from Stays of Application in three important ways.
+First, Duty Remission Scheme deviations are granted to individual firms with the names of beneficiaries published in the EAC gazettes.
+In contrast, Stays of Applications are granted at the country-level.14 Second, while Stays of Application allow a country to increase or decrease the tariff rate on a product for all importers (firms, institutions and individuals), exemptions under the Duty Remission Scheme always reduce the tariff rate for an individual firm and for a specific imported product (usually to zero, but sometimes to 10 percent).
+Third, exemptions from the CET granted under the Duty Remission Scheme are normally granted for a specified import volume while normally such stipulations do not exist for Stays of Applications.

 The legal basis for the EAC's Duty Remission Scheme is the East African Community Customs Management Act 2004, Article 140, which states that "the Council may grant remission of duty on goods imported for the manufacture of goods in a Partner State" (East African Community 2009: 85).
-Additionally, the East African Community Customs Management (Duty Remission) Regulations, 2008, sets out a requirement for individual EAC members to form a Duty Remission Scheme Committee chaired by a representative of the Ministry of Finance that receives and processes firm applications for the EAC Duty Remission Scheme.
-Following assessment, the commissioner of the committee presents the EAC Council of Ministers with information on all applying firms along with information on the type of goods and quantities for which remission may be granted.
+Additionally, the East African Community Customs Management (Duty Remission) Regulations, 2008, set out that individual EAC members have to form a Duty Remission Scheme Committee chaired by a representative of the Ministry of Finance that receives and processes firm applications for the EAC Duty Remission Scheme.
+Following assessment, the commissioner of the committee presents the EAC Council of Ministers with information on manufacturers, type of imported goods and quantities for which remission may be granted.
 The council subsequently approves or reject applications (East African Community 2008: 1-3).